Motivating Kids to Be Active

 - Choosing the right activities for a child's age: If you don't, the child may be bored or frustrated.

-- Giving kids plenty of opportunity to be active: Kids need parents to make activity easy by providing equipment and taking them to playgrounds and other active spots.
+- Giving kids plenty of opportunity to be active: Kids need parents to make activity easy by providing equipment, signing them up for classes or sports teams, and taking them to playgrounds and other active spots.

 - Keeping the focus on fun: Kids won't do something they don't enjoy.

 When kids enjoy an activity, they want to do more of it.
 Practicing a skill — whether it's swimming or riding a tricycle — improves their abilities and helps them feel accomplished, especially when the effort is noticed and praised.
 These good feelings often make kids want to continue the activity and even try others.

 The best way for kids to get physical activity is by incorporating physical activity into their daily routine.
 Toddlers and preschoolers should play actively several times a day.
 Children 6 to 17 years should do 60 minutes or more physical activity daily.
 This can include free play at home, active time at school, and participation in classes or organized sports.

 Preschoolers: Preschoolers need play and exercise that helps them continue to develop important motor skills — kicking or throwing a ball, playing tag or follow the leader, hopping on one foot, riding a trike or bike with training wheels, or running obstacle courses.

 Although some sports leagues may be open to kids as young as 4, organized team sports are not recommended until they're a little older.
 Preschoolers can't understand complex rules and often lack the attention span, skills, and coordination needed to play sports.
 Instead of playing on a team, they can work on fundamental skills.